What We Believe...

 The current social momentum in American society works against service to others on multiple fronts.
 At its most callous, the message is often simply that we bear no responsibility to others: everyone is responsible for his/her own success or failure.
 In fact, the world rewards those who seek after what they want regardless of its effects on others.
 Still other social messages tell us that we have a responsibility to others but only after taking care of our own needs; we cannot give to others until we have learned to discover and indeed love ourselves.
 True service to others comes as a result of a secure and overflowing self.
 Too often, however, the preparation to service in this vision trumps actual service.
 We hold that we should be uncomfortable in our service; authentic love and compassion for others means putting their needs above one’s own.
 Our needs can wait, no matter how pressing they may appear.
-Our community aims to remind each other relentlessly of this total obligation to serve.
-Service is the first of all of our goals and trumps the two below.
-If we must choose, we choose to serve first.

 Every member of the Lavra takes a commitment to him/herself and each other to work positively for others.
 Normally, this commitment will be reflected in one’s occupation but it could also be an attitude that governs one’s life outside of work.
 We will encourage, support, and monitor this commitment.
 We will exemplify it in our interactions with each other and the friends of the Lavra who visit.